ChainSafe/gossamer/docs/pages/Index.md

 - The ***most advanced***  way to use the framework is building custom node services or a custom base node implementation (see [Custom Services](/custom-services/)).

+Our primary focus has been an initial implementation of the Polkadot Host.
+Once we feel confident our initial implementation is fully operational and secure, we will expand the Gossamer framework to include a runtime package library and other tools and services that will enable Go developers to build, test, and run custom-built blockchain protocols within or without the Polkadot ecosystem.

 ## Table of Contents

 - **[Run Nodes](/run-nodes/)**